 This study is provided by ICPSR.
 ICPSR provides leadership and training in data access, curation, and methods of analysis for a diverse and expanding social science research community.

 Ithaka S+R US Faculty Survey 2012 (ICPSR 34651)

 Principal Investigator(s): Schonfeld, Roger C., Ithaka S+R; Wulfson, Kate, Ithaka S+R; Housewright, Ross, Ithaka S+R

-The fifth cycle of the Ithaka S+R Faculty Survey queried a random sample of higher education faculty members in the United States to learn about their attitudes and practices related to research, teaching, and communicating.
-This collection differs from previous studies in that the questionnaire for this dataset was developed with input from an advisory committee, and the methodology was revised to take advantage of online distribution and responses.
-Demographic variables include the respondent's age, sex, title, primary academic field, how many years the respondent has worked at his or her current college or university, how many years the respondent has worked in his or her field, and whether the respondent primarily identifies as a researcher, teacher, or somewhere in between.
+This collection represents the fifth cycle of the US Faculty Survey conducted by Ithaka S+R in fall 2012.
+Investigators surveyed a random sample of higher education faculty members to learn about their attitudes and practices related to research, teaching, and communicating.
+The fifth cycle differs from previous releases in two significant regards: the questionnaire was developed with input from an advisory committee of academic professionals, and the methodology was revised to take advantage of online distribution and response collection.
+Demographic and professional information collected includes respondent age, sex, title, primary academic field, number of years working in primary academic field, number of years working at current college or university, and whether the respondent primarily identifies as a researcher, a teacher, or some combination of roles.

 Scope of Study

 Subject Terms: academic libraries, access to information, college faculty, databases, digital preservation, education, educational assessment, educational environment, educational facilities, educational programs, innovation, libraries, library collections, library services, research, teacher attitudes, technological change, technology